ONLINE ORDERS AVAILABLE ~ LAVENDER SHOP WILL REOPEN FEBRUARY 8TH 2023

 How can I take the best pictures of Lavender from my cell phone?
 We highly recommend taking photos with your cell phones while visiting.
 To take a great picture of lavender you will need to bend down and take photos from the top of lavender to capture the beautiful purple buds during bloom.
 Be sure the person taking the photo has their back to the sun.
 Best times are when we first open up or near closing time.
 Once the sun is up high in the sky the sun will wash out the purple blooms of the lavender.

 Can I bring my dog with me*?
 Due to the nature of our farm and livestock, we do not allow pets on the farm.
-We also grow culinary lavender and due to FDA guidelines we cannot allow dogs or pets onto the premises.
+We grow culinary lavender and due to FDA guidelines we cannot allow dogs or pets onto the premises.
 We do sell culinary lavender to restaurants, tea companies, and distilleries.
 We want also want to respect other visitors to the farm that may be afraid of dogs and/or allergic to dogs.
 Dog urine will also kill lavender. *Service dogs: We do allow ADA service dogs, but please call us ahead of your arrival so we know when your ETA and can discuss information to you as well as inform our staff.

 Is the farm wheelchair accessible?
 The shop and the front yard is wheelchair accessible and fairly flat.
 The back yard has grass between rows and the yard slants back to the woods making it difficult for wheelchairs to pass through.